jbloomlab/phydms/docs/phydms_prog.rst

 Overview
 ------------
 ``phydms`` can perform phylogenetic analyses with :ref:`ExpCM` as well as with some standard non-site-specific substitution models (variants of the *YNGKP* models described in `Yang, Nielsen, Goldman, and Krabbe Pederson, Genetics, 155:431-449`_).
-In addition, ``phydms`` can be used to detect site-specific diversifying or differential selection using the :ref:`ExpCM`.
+In addition, ``phydms`` can be used to detect site-specific diversifying or differential selection using the :ref:`ExpCM` as described in `Bloom, Biology Direct, 12:1`_.

 See below for information on the `Command-line usage`_ and `Output files`_.